 Finally, there were really great quotes throughout!

-My favourite being: “Through love, all is possible.”
+My favourite is: “Through love, all is possible.”

 Let’s talk about the characters: